Ričardas Berankis: 2022: ATP 500 quarterfinal

 At the 2022 Melbourne Summer Set 1 he reached the round of 16 as a qualifier where he lost to sixth seed Rafael Nadal.
 At the same tournament, he reached the semifinals in doubles partnering Denys Molchanov losing to sixth seeds Aleksandr Nedovyesov and Aisam-ul-Haq Qureshi.
 As a result, he returned to the top 100 in singles and top 200 in doubles.

 Also as a qualifier, Berankis reached the quarterfinals of the ATP 500 Dubai Open after beating Jan-Lennard Struff and Alexei Popyrin.
 He lost to Denis Shapovalov in the quarterfinals.

 He reached the final in Lille where he lost to Quentin Halys.

 At the 2022 Wimbledon Championships, he recorded his fourth main draw win at the tournament defeating former semifinalist Sam Querrey in straight sets.

-2023–2025: First title since 2019, 15 Challenger titles
+2023–2025: 15 Challenger titles, retirement

 Berankis won his first Challenger title since 2019 and 14th overall at the 2023 Open Saint-Brieuc.

+Berankis announced his retirement from tennis on 9 December 2025 on Instagram.